LucaCappelletti94/ucsc_genomes_downloader/README.rst

 Getting gaps regions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The method return a DataFrame in bed-like format
+The method returns a DataFrame in bed-like format
 that contains the regions where only n or N nucleotides
 are present.